CPS-SKLCS/NAPL/NAPL.md

 ## Language Definition
 The syntax of NAPL is similar to python.
-The details of NAPL syntax and its use are shown below:
+The details of NAPL syntax and some use examples are shown below:

 ### General Grammar of NAPL